KoenomatachiSan/review-reactjs--handling-events/README.md

 # My review to ReactJS - Component

-## What is Component?
+## Why handle event?

-For making project and code dinamic, componets are used to break code in chield parts, namedly components!
+Handle event is very important because all actions, change state for exemple, need to event!